Ishtiaqasif/committee/README.md

-# Firebase Studio
+# Committee App

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application for managing tournaments.

-To get started, take a look at src/app/page.tsx.